SuryaTanukuT/FullStackInterviewPrep/React/Components/Class.md

 > ⚠️ Note: Class components are fully supported, but the React community now recommends functional components with Hooks for most use cases.
 ```

-Let me know if you'd like this merged with your other sections into one polished `README.md`, or if you want a visual layout (like a table of contents) added on top!